rezamarzban/AI-TensorFlow.js/README.md

 const Ytest = tf.tensor2d(data.testLabels.slice(0, 10000), [1000, 10]);

-If your system hardwares are very strong you can change above codes in "model.js" file to below codes inorder to running with full of training and testing data tensors length:
+If your system hardwares are very strong you can change above codes in "model.js" file to below codes inorder to running with full length of training and testing data tensors:

 const Xtrain = tf.tensor4d(data.trainImages, [55000, 28, 28, 1]);